hackebrot/cibopath/README.rst

 	$ cibopath search django docker

-If you didn't save the ``templates.file`` earlier, you need to explictly pass it to the CLI:
+If you didn't save the ``templates.file`` earlier, you need to explicitly pass it to the CLI:

 .. code-block:: bash